LaytonGB/PaladinAura/README.md

 ## Changelog

 1.0.6
-- Paladins now have a Token Ability (ToggleAuraTarget) that allows them to toggle whether NPCs and Players recieve a buff to saving throws from their Paladin Aura.
+- Paladins now have a Token Ability (ToggleAuraTarget) that allows them to toggle whether NPCs and Players receive a buff to saving throws from their Paladin Aura.

 1.0.5
 - API now runs on any page with active player(s)